StenstromAdam/category_optimization_th/README.md

         └─  optimize_hierachical.py             # Optimiziation for hierachical structure
         └─  optimize_smacof.py                  # Optimize for smacof
         └─  optimize_manifold.py                # Optimize using riemannian ADAM and SGD
+        └─  print_sphere.py                     # Function for printing sphere/cricle for 2 and 3 dimensions.
   |
   └─────evaluation      # Any file generated from code is stored/put here.
         |